 Read an overview of the Caring for Creation model

-The toolkit is supported by a report, which draws on evidence from a survey of 677 Key Stage 3 students and interviews with 83 participants.
+The report draws on evidence from a survey of 677 students (11 to 14 year-old), and interviews with 83 participants.
 The report explores young people’s experiences, perceptions and beliefs regarding the ecological crisis in depth.
 The data is used to investigate the development in young people’s relationship to the ecological crisis as they participate in the Laudato Si’ Champions programme, revealing a clear and conclusive set of rationales for implementing the Laudato Si’ Champions Toolkit in any Catholic school.

 Read the full report